eliandoran/fix-keeweb-kdbx/README.md

 Afterwards, the tool will open each `.xml` file and try to fix its errors.
 After the file is patched, it will try to export it back to `.kdbx` so that it can be opened in KeePassXC.
 The name of the resulting .kdbx is going to be the same as the .xml file, plus the right extension (e.g. `db.xml` becomes `db.xml.kdbx`).

 At this point, the tool uses the KeePassXC CLI utility to export the .kdbx file.
 This means that you will have instant feedback to see if the file was successfully repaired.
-If you have errors at this step, please check the "Reporting issues" section below.
+If you have errors at this step, please check the [Reporting issues](#reporting-issues) section.

 For each file a `.kdbx` file will be created, and each file can be password protected.
 For this, you will have to enter a password at each of these prompts: